pyladies/netlify-website-template/README.md

 ## What is Netlify?

-Netlify is a simple tool to use for continuous integration and continuous development.
-It allows you to specify custom build commands as well as run specific tests and pull request to specific branches you specify.
+Netlify is a simple tool to use for continuous integration and continuous development (CI/CD).
+It allows you to specify custom build commands as well as run checks in your pull requests.
 You can additionally get a deploy preview of your website capturing the changes generated in a pull request on a Netlify hosted url.
+Here's [an example pull request](https://github.com/pyladies/netlify-website-template/pull/1) to see the checks and deploy.

 ## Setting up you website with Netlify